atikul-islam-sajib/CycleGAN/README.md

 - **unittest/**
   - Unit tests ensuring code reliability, correctness, and functionality across various project components.

-### Dataset Organization for srgan
+### Dataset Organization for CycleGAN

-The dataset is organized into three categories for SRGAN.
-Each category directly contains paired images and their corresponding lower resolution images and higher resolution, stored together to simplify the association between lower resolution and higher resolution images .
+The dataset is organized into three categories for CycleGAN.
+Each category directly contains unpaired images and their corresponding  images stored.

-## Directory Structure:
+#### Directory Structure:

 ```
 dataset/